 TXT Record

-There are different TXT records.
-People can easily understand some and machines read others.
-DKIM (DomainKeys Identified Mail) record is TXT record which associates a domain name with a specific email message; DMARC (Domain-based Message Authentication, Reporting, and Conformance) Record serves to identify and block spam and phishing mails by verifying the emails.
+The TXT record allows you to add and store text-based information about a domain name.
+There are all kinds of TXT records and some of them people can easily understand, and others are specifically for machines to read.
+For example, DKIM (DomainKeys Identified Mail) record is a TXT record that associates a domain name with a specific email message.
+There is also DMARC (Domain-based Message Authentication, Reporting, and Conformance) record that identifies and blocks spam and phishing emails by verifying the emails.

 SPF Record

-SPF (Sender Policy Framework) which shows who is authorized to send emails with a particular domain.
+Creating an SPF (Sender Policy Framework) record shows who is authorized to send emails with a particular domain.
 Without it, all the emails you send will go directly to the spam folder of the recipients.
+It is helpful for preventing email spoofing and phishing attacks.

 NS Record